ManuelElizaldi/PyStrava/README.md

 The data pipeline for this project looks like this:
 ![DataPipeline](/Images/DataPipeline.png)

-Additionally, with this data I will build a machine learning multi label classification model to classify my workouts based in 3 categories:
+Additionally, with this data I will build a machine learning multi label classification model to classify my workouts based in 4 categories:
+  1) No Effort
-  1) Low Effort
+  2) Low Effort
-  2) Medium Effort
+  3) Medium Effort
-  3) High Effort
+  4) High Effort

 ## Technologies Used
 ### Programming Language